idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

        id=fig:axialformulation
        caption=Axial response of the LR isolator.

+Where
 $K_v$ is the axial stiffness of the bearing<br/>
-$F_{cn}$ and $u_{cn}$ are the current force and current deformation respectively, at which cavitation is initiated <br/>
 $u_h$ is the shear displacement<br/>
 $r$ is the radius of gyration of bearing <br/>

 #### Shear behavior (local Y and Z directions)

-A smooth hysteric model proposed by [citet:park1986] and extended by [citet:nagarajaiah1989] is used to model the behavior of lead-rubber bearings in shear.
-The shear resistance of the LR bearing is a combination of the viscoelastic behavior of the rubber layers and the hysteretic behavior of the lead core as shown in [fig:shearformulation] [citep:manishkumarmceer2015].
-The behavior of rubber is characterized by elastic stiffness and viscous damping terms and the nonlinear hysteretic contribution of lead core is modelled using a Bouc-Wen formulation as shown in [lr_eqn8] below.
+The smoothed hysteric model proposed by [citet:park1986] and extended by [citet:nagarajaiah1989] is used to model the behavior of a lead-rubber bearing in shear.
+The shear resistance of the LR bearing is a combination of the viscoelastic behavior of the rubber layers and the hysteretic behavior of the lead core, as shown in [fig:shearformulation] [citep:manishkumarmceer2015].
+The behavior of rubber is characterized by elastic stiffness, viscous damping terms and the nonlinear hysteretic contribution of the lead core modeled using a Bouc-Wen formulation, as shown in [lr_eq_7].

 !media media/materials/lr_isolator/shearformulation.png
        style=width:60%;margin-left:150px;float:center;